 Texting and Driving is Just as Dangerous as Drinking and Driving

-Texting and driving is not only as dangerous as driving drunk, it’s also illegal in Indiana.
+FACT: Texting and driving is not only as dangerous as driving drunk, it’s also illegal in Indiana.
 Police won’t hesitate to pull you over and write you a ticket for messing with your cell phone.
 But compared to being involved in a fatal traffic accident, that’s getting off easy.
-At the St.Vincent Trauma Center, we often see what happens when people decide to text and drive instead of paying attention to the road.
+At the St.Vincent Trauma Center (a Level 1 trauma center for ages 15 and older), we often see what happens when people decide to text and drive instead of paying attention to the road.
 We’d prefer not to see it happen to you.
 So the next time you think about sending or reading a text while you’re driving, think again.
 It just might save your life.